 Sleep Apnea FAQs

 If you need sleep apnea treatment in Norman, you probably have several concerns about the road ahead, but you don’t have anything to fear.
 We’ll explain everything during your initial consultation, so you can feel confident about your treatment plan.
 To help ease your apprehensions until your appointment, here are the answers to a few of the most common questions patients ask us about sleep apnea.

 Can I treat sleep apnea on my own?

 Unfortunately, sleep apnea will not go away on its own.
-You need a qualified sleep dentist for an effective treatment, like a CPAP or oral appliance; however, there are certain changes you can make to breathe better.
+You will need to be diagnosed by a medical professional specializing in sleep disorders first to determine the severity of your apnea, and the treatment modalities that would be appropriate for your condition.
+Effective treatment can range from an oral appliance to a CPAP device.
 When combined with the right therapy, lifestyle changes can improve your sleep apnea symptoms, such as:

 - Maintain a healthy weight.

 Am I a candidate for oral appliance therapy?

 Although a CPAP is the most traditional treatment for sleep apnea, many patients are candidates for oral appliance therapy.
 The custom-fit device repositions the lower jaw forward to keep the airway open to prevent pauses in breathing.
 When used consistently, it can provide a significant improvement in sleep apnea symptoms.
 Often, an oral appliance is recommended for people in the following situations:

 - Don’t get the relief they need using a CPAP alone.